 In the Shock Phase, all (eligible) phasing, all units listed as Attacker on the Weapon System Matrix may (not must) Shock Attack.
-However, if they choose to do so, they must Shock Attack any/all enemy units that are in their frontal hexes, unless some of those units are being so attacked by other, friendly units.
+However, if they choose to do so, they must Shock any/all enemy units that are in their frontal hexes, unless some of those units are being so attacked by other, friendly units.
 Units not listed in the Attacker Row may never may never Shock Attack (or Charge).
 They do defend, though.

-Design Note: Units' weapon systems, armor and morale are represented by a combination of the System Matrix and the unit Defensive may change Facing at will.
-The attacker may advance into the vacated hex if the player desires, but may not then Shock Attack or change Facing.
+Design Note: Units' weapon systems, armor and morale are represented by a combination of the System Matrix and the unit Defensive DRM.

-8.2 Retreat Before Shock Combat
+8.2 Retreat Before Shock Combat.

-Mounted units that are not Disordered, if attacked solely by dismounted units, may Retreat Before Shock, by moving one hex away from the attacking unit.
-It may not enter an enemy ZOC, or an occupied hex, but it
+Mounted units that are not Disordered, if attacked by dismounted units, may Retreat Before Shock, by moving one hex away from the attacking unit.
+It may not enter an enemy ZOC, or an occupied hex, but it may change facing at will.
+The attacker may advance into the vacated hex, if the player so wishes, but may not then Shock or change Facing.